INS Jyoti: 1998

 Growth in the India-Philippines relations broadened ways for the cooperation between navies.
 Three Indian naval ships - INS Delhi, INS Khanjar and INS Jyoti visited the Philippines from 24–27 October 1998.

-On 28 March 1998, four civilian workmen were killed in a gas explosion on-board Jyoti at the naval dockyard.
+On 28 March 1998, four civilian workmen were killed in a gas explosion on-board the Jyoti at the naval dockyard.

 2001

-INS Jyoti and INS Mumbai were deployed to South East Asia and South West Pacific.
+INS Jyoti and INS Mumbai were deployed to South East Asia and the South West Pacific.
 The ships made port calls at Fremantle, Sydney, Wellington and Ho Chi Minh City.

 2003

 INS Jyoti visited the Shanghai naval base in 2003 as part of a three-vessel fleet, for a five-day official visit.
 The fleet was commanded by flag officer Rear Admiral R. P. Suthan of India's Eastern Naval Command.
-It comprised a guided missile destroyer INS Ranjit, a guided missile corvette INS Kulish and Jyoti.
+It comprised a guided missile destroyer INS Ranjit, a guided missile corvette INS Kulish and the INS Jyoti.
 The fleet held airborne and surface search and rescue exercises with China's East Sea Fleet, which were code-named Dolphin 0311.
 Before the joint exercise, the Chinese and Indian ships also conducted maritime communication and formation maneuvers.
 These were the first joint naval exercises between China and India.
 The fleet left Shanghai on 14 November 2003.

 2007

 In early 2007, a fleet of ships from the navy's Eastern command conducted a two-month-long deployment in the South-East and East Asia.
 The ships, guided-missile destroyers INS Mysore, INS Rana and INS Ranjit, the guided-missile corvette, INS Kuthar and the fleet tanker INS Jyoti, were under the command of Flag Officer Commanding Eastern Fleet, Rear Admiral R K Dhowan.
 From 18 March to 23 May, the fleet made port-calls at a number of ports, including Singapore, Yokosuka in Japan, Qingdao located on the southern coast of the Shandong peninsula of China, Ho Chi Minh City in Vietnam, and Vladivostok in Russia.
 The fleet left Qingdao on 16 April 2007, and then conducted joint anti-terror exercises with the Russian Navy.

 During September 2007, the navy deployed three ships - INS Delhi, INS Beas and INS Jyoti on a four-day goodwill mission to Oman, to strengthen maritime relations and develop maritime cooperation.
-The deployment was led by Rear Admiral Shekhar Sinha, Flag Officer Commanding of Western Naval Command.
+The deployment was led by Rear Admiral Shekhar Sinha, Flag Officer Commanding Western Fleet.